qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 ...............................................

 There is a widget that allows to define a legend independent drawing order.
-You can activate it in the menu :menuselection:`Settings --> Panels`.
+You can activate it in the menu :menuselection:`Settings --> Panels --> Layer order`.
 Determine the drawing order of the layers in the map view here.
 Doing so makes it possible to order your layers in order of importance, for example, but to still display them in the correct order (see figure_layer_order_).
 Checking the